thakurdurgesh/growbook-frontend/docs/home-page.md

     }
   ],
   "meta": {
+    "is_parent": true,
+    "children": [
+      {
+        "id": 2,
+        "first_name": "Jane",
+        "last_name": "Doe",
+        "is_parent": true,
+        "is_premium": true,
+        "can_post": true
+      },
+      {
+        "id": 3,
+        "first_name": "John",
+        "last_name": "Smith",
-    "is_parent": true
+        "is_parent": false,
+        "is_premium": false,
+        "can_post": false
       }
+    ]
   }
+}
 ```

-The response always includes metadata about the user, even when posts are found:
+The response always includes metadata about the user and children, even when posts are found:
-- `is_parent`: Boolean indicating if the current user is a parent user.
-This flag is used to determine the user's role and permissions.
+- `is_parent`: Boolean indicating if the current user is a parent user
+- `children`: Array of children data with the following properties:
+  - `id`: The child's ID
+  - `first_name`: The child's first name
+  - `last_name`: The child's last name
+  - `is_parent`: Boolean indicating if the current user is the parent of this child
+  - `is_premium`: Boolean indicating if the child's inner circle has a premium account
+  - `can_post`: Boolean indicating if the current user is authorized to post about this child

 When no posts are found, the response will have an empty posts array: